logo-standard logo-retina

 • Acerbo

-During the 1960s, Schifano held solo exhibitions in Rome, Paris, and Milan, and received his first recognitions, including the Lissone Prize in 1961 and the Fiorino Prize and La Nuova Figurazione in Florence in 1963.
-In 1962, he exhibited at the Sidney Janis Gallery in New York in the show “The New Realists” and ended his collaboration with Ileana Sonnabend.
+During the 1960s, Mario Schifano held numerous solo exhibitions in Rome, Paris, and Milan, receiving significant recognition.
+Among these were the Lissone Prize in 1961 and the Fiorino Prize in Florence in 1963.
+In 1962, he took part in the “The New Realists” exhibition at the Sidney Janis Gallery in New York, which marked the peak of his international success.

-Mario Schifano died at the age of 63 on January 26, 1998, of a heart attack in his studio in Trastevere, Rome.
+Mario Schifano died on January 26, 1998, at the age of 63, from a heart attack in his studio in Trastevere, Rome.
+His influence on contemporary Italian art remains significant, and his works continue to be appreciated and studied worldwide.